UniStuttgart-VISUS/megamol/docs/manual.md

 #### Views
 <a name=views></a>

+TODO: Test this.
+While it worked for me (as in no errors), I could not see anything happening except an AntTweakBar with tons of stuff.

 *Views* are one of the two instance types MegaMol&trade; can run.
 They are specified by the corresponding tag in a MegaMol&trade; project file (see section [Project Files](#project-files)).
 When a view is instantiated, a corresponding namespace will be created, and all modules instantiated as part of the view will be created inside this namespace.
 For example, the project file seen in next section ([Project Files](#project-files)) defines the module data as part of the view dataview.
 If this view is instantiated by the command line:

-TODO: Test this.
-While it worked for me (as in no errors), I could not see anything happening except an AntTweakBar with tons of stuff

     $ mmconsole -p simple_imd.mmprj -i dataview inst